 Video demo of automatic Zoom attendance in Acadly

-During a Zoom class on Acadly, an instructor can click a button to launch "attentivity checks" multiple times.
-When an attentivity check is launched, students are prompted to confirm if they are still watching the video.
-At any time, the instructor can stop the attendance process and the prompt would disappear at such a time.
+During a Zoom-powered online class on Acadly, an instructor can click a button to launch "attendance checks" multiple times.
+When a check is launched, students are prompted to confirm if they are watching the video.
+At any time, the instructor can stop the attendance process and make the prompt disappear.

-Students are not notified about an attentivity check via any notifications outside of the Acadly web or mobile app.
+Students are not notified about an attendance check via any notifications outside of the Acadly web or mobile app.

-Multiple checks can be launched during a meeting, and the instructor can see how many checks did a student respond to.
+Multiple checks can be launched during a meeting, and the instructor is shown the number of checks that students respond to.

-A student is marked as Present if they respond to at least one attentivity check.
+A student is marked as Present if they respond to at least one check.

-Students who respond to fewer than 80% of all attentivity checks are highlighted in the Acadly interface.
+Students who respond to fewer than 80% of all checks are highlighted in the Acadly interface.

 Attendance statuses of all students can be modified manually be the Class In-Charge or the Class Assistant.
-Attendance records can be modified after the lecture too.
+The records can be modified after the lecture too.

 All attendance records can be downloaded to CSV files after the lecture.
 Files include students' email addresses too.